 The finished poster is at the top left.
 Only 3 Stones were used to make this final poster.
 No Black was used.
 The combinations of colors such as yellow, red and blue laying over each other make all the colors of the finished poster.
 A separate stone must be produced for each color, and the paper then carefully aligned for the multiple pressings required to match up the different colors on the same printed sheet.

 The printer uses a lithographic press to force the paper against the ink.
 Since lithography stones do not wear out the process of wetting, inking and pressing the stone can be repeated many times.
+A stone is ground down when a new image is produced.
 Along with this capability of producing multiple impressions, lithography excels at creating areas of vivid, solid color as well as subtle shading effects.